open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/exceptions.md

 ## Span Attributes

-A tracing backend should have an easy way to identify if an error was observed during the execution of a span without having to iterate through its events.
-As a cue to the tracing backend that an abnormal condition may have occurred, an instrumentation author SHOULD add an `error.hint` span attribute, that conveys the author's best guess as to whether or not an error was observed during the span.
+An `error.hint` attribute can be added to a span to indicate that an error likely occurred during the execution of a span.
+Definitively distinguishing an exception from an error is subject to interpretation and can vary between applications.
+As such, the `error.hint` attribute conveys the instrumentation author's best guess as to whether or not an error was observed.
+Tracing backends can choose to honor or ignore the hint, or use it as a cue for further analysis.

 | Attribute name                                    | Type    | Notes and examples                                             | Required? |
 | :------------------------------------------------ | :------ | :------------------------------------------------------------- | :-------- |